Group 6 Item 2 Private tuition and tutorial colleges: scope of the private tuition exemption

 Motorcycle and car driving instruction

-As a general rule motorcycle training will not meet the requirements of the exemption for private tuition.
+In Simon Newell, instruction in motocross riding, motorcycle repair and maintenance to children did not meet the requirements of the exemption for private tuition.

 Our view is that car-driving lessons, carried out on public highways, are not a subject ordinarily taught in a school or university, so are not covered by this exemption.